 Every year on 25 March, the International Day of Remembrance for the Victims of Slavery and the Transatlantic Slave Trade offers the opportunity to honour and remember those who suffered and died at the hands of the brutal slavery system.
 The International Day also aims at raising awareness about the dangers of racism and prejudice today.

 In order to more permanently honour the victims, a memorial will be erected at United Nations Headquarters in New York.
 The unveiling took place on 25 March 2015.
 The winning design for the memorial, The Ark of Return by Rodney Leon, an American architect of Haitian descent, was selected through an international competition and announced in September 2013.

-In 2014, in addition to the formal annual observance of the International Day, during the week of 25 March, a series of worldwide commemorative activities are planned throughout the year.
+In 2015, in addition to the formal annual observance of the International Day, during the week of 25 March, a series of worldwide commemorative activities are planned throughout the year.
 Events include a solemn ceremony at the UN, film screenings, cultural events, discussion series and exhibitions both at the UN and in other countries.
 The programme is constantly being updated and details will be available soon.